 Orthobiologics and regenerative medicine are now a more accessible alternative to invasive surgeries than ever before.
 If you believe orthobiologics can help you recover quickly, don’t hesitate to schedule your appointment with one of the specialists at GPOA today.

-There are three main categories of orthobiologics: growth factors, extracellular matrix, and stem cells.
+There are two main categories of orthobiologics: growth factors and extracellular matrix.
 Each one of these types of regenerative medicine treatment plays a unique and very specific role in the healing process.
 During your treatment, our surgeons may opt to use multiple substances to promote natural tissue repair and support your injured bones.